 Digital inpatient medication charts ensure legible, complete prescriptions, robust audit trails and are underpinned by clinical decision support at the point of prescribing indicating interactions between medications prescribed and those contraindicated due to patient allergies.
 HEPMA is also integrated with the Welsh Clinical Portal to populate patients' discharge advice letters (DALs) with discharge medications, removing the requirement to transcribe medications from paper charts onto a discharge summary.
-Inpatient medication charts can be accessed away from the ward allowing for the continuation of prescribing, and for medication reviews to be undertaken runc ely vinere appropriate.
-This functionality has been invaluable during COVID-19 by recontinuation to the ward areas where possible.
+Inpatient medication charts can be accessed away from the ward allowing for the continuation of prescribing, and for medication reviews to be undertaken remotely where appropriate.
+This functionality has been invaluable during COVID-19 by reducing footfall to the ward areas where possible.
 Immediate plans are for HEPMA to be implemented across five wards at Neath Port Talbot Hospital during 2020 with further expansion into Singleton and Morriston Hospitals over the next few years.

 SIGNAL Hospital wards in Swansea Bay have replaced whiteboards and paper handovers with a digital solution called SIGNAL.
 SIGNAL allows ward staff, nurses, doctors and MDT staff to share patient information in real-time across hospital wards.
 The solution is now widely used across Singleton, Morriston, and Neath Port Talbot Hospitals.

 How has SIGNAL helped ease the pressures in our acute hospitals?
-Colleagues are spending less time on handover, and chasing information from multiple sources, which means the same available for patient care.
-Co-Organator in Morriston Hospital has been using a digital whiteboard, to help with triaging patients in need of the most urgent care.
+Colleagues are spending less time on handover, and chasing information from multiple sources, which means there is more time available for patient care.
+"This is fantastic, and makes my job that little less stressful."
+Ross, an Emergency Co-Ordinator in Morriston Hospital has been using a digital whiteboard, to help with triaging patients in need of the most urgent care.
 Live patient tracking and standardised continuity of information is available as patients transfer between beds, wards, and hospitals improving patient flow and discharge.
 There is also improved communication between colleagues and wards, meaning that no information is lost over time, improving patient safety significantly.